OzymandiasTheGreat/articles/backup-server/article.md

 And when I say an old laptop, I mean *old*.
 My backup server runs on 13-year old ASUS X51L.
 It's not like I didn't have other laptops in the meantime, it's just that this beast is the most reliable machine I've ever owned.
-It just keeps chugging along even after being dropped.

 So without further ado, onto what you'll need.